Skip to main content

 Extension

-If the leave of absence extends longer than the approved period, the staff member or instructional faculty member must request an extension from The Hartford prior to the expiration of the FMLA leave.
-If the staff member or instructional faculty member does not return from the leave of absence and does not request an extension, their employment will be subject to termination.
+If a leave of absence is needed beyond the MetLife approved period, employees must request an extension from MetLife prior to the expiration of the leave.
+If the staff member or instructional faculty member does not return from the leave of absence and does not request an extension, his/her employment may be subject to termination.